[The Grim Reaper points at one of the platters on the table]

-- In one episode of My Gym Partner's a Monkey, Jake plays a prank on Principal Pixiefrog, who gives both him and Adam Saturday detention, ignoring Adam's protests that he had nothing to do with the prank.
+- In the episode "Basic Jake", Jake plays a prank on Principal Pixiefrog, who gives both him and Adam Saturday detention, ignoring Adam's protests that he had nothing to do with the prank.

 - Schools often employ this tactic to keep students under control in chaotic classrooms, much to the chagrin of well-behaved students.
 In more recent years it's become something of a Discredited Trope, as teachers have gradually come to realize that the badly-behaved students often enjoy getting their more well-behaved peers punished for no reason, and can actually cause the ones who normally behave to start being disruptive themselves once they realize they're going to be punished either way.

 - This can be used as a punishment in military training, and can and has been exaggerated to the point of only one person "eating the mousse".
 This can have the intent of banding the group together against an unfair superior or of having the group further punish their guilty peer and leaving the guilty party an outcast for at least as long as they continue to misbehave.
 Whichever result is intended can, of course, backfire into the other result.

 - The police rounded up a demonstration which went haywire.
 And you were just accidentally there?
 Tough luck.